PredragBosnjakSRB/SQL-ecommerce-base-Python/README.md

 ## Vision

 This project aims to digitally connect small-scale rural producers with urban consumers, promoting healthy eating, seasonal awareness, and support for local agriculture.

+## Learning Goals
+This project was developed as part of a personal learning journey with the following objectives:

+Improve relational database design (ER modeling, normalization)

+Practice writing complex SQL queries for reporting and analytics

+Connect Python with SQL Server using pyodbc and SQLAlchemy

+Apply data analysis techniques with pandas and Jupyter Notebook

+Understand how e-commerce systems manage orders, users, and inventory

+Explore basic analytics (most sold products, seasonal trends)

+Build clean and reusable code with modular Python scripts

+Learn how to structure a full-stack backend project on GitHub